koding/kdlearn/guides/ghost-installation.md

 sudo npm start
 ```

-Remember that yuor Sudo password is the password you signed up to Koding
-with.
 This should be typed from the Ghost installation directory.

 And that's it!
 You should now have a Ghost installation up and running.
 Happy Blogging!